Keeping starter alive vs. getting it active

 Remember, there's a difference between starter that's being fed simply to keep it alive; and starter that's being readied for baking.

-To create baking-ready starter, feed it until it doubles in size within 6 to 8 hours being fed, and appears bubbly and vigorous, with a sharp, clean aroma.
-Measure out the amount called for in your recipe, making sure to retain 113g for the future; then feed that 113g of retained starter (discarding any additional) before refrigerating.
+To create baking-ready starter, feed it until it doubles in size within 6 to 8 hours of being fed; and appears bubbly and vigorous, with a sharp, clean aroma.
+Measure out the amount called for in your recipe, retaining 113g for the future (and discarding any additional).
+Feed that 113g of retained starter before refrigerating.

 So, how do you spot a ripe starter?
 When your starter has doubled in size; you see bubbles breaking on the surface, and it feels somewhat elastic to the touch, it's ready to bake with.

 If you see some faint creases in the top; lots of foamy bubbles, and the starter's surface appears to be slightly concave rather than slightly domed, you'll know it's just barely past its prime.
 But don't let that stop you; it's still fine to bake with.

 - 85g King Arthur Premium Whole Wheat Flour or White Whole Wheat Flour

 If you're measuring the sourdough starter using volume rather than weight, stir it down before measuring.
 Combine the starter, flours, and water (hold off on the salt) in a large bowl and mix well, until all of the flour is moistened and the dough has formed a cohesive mass.
 Add extra water or flour if needed to form a soft, sticky dough.

 Cover the dough and let it rest for 20 minutes.
 This rest, known as an autolyse, allows the flour to absorb the water, which starts the dough's gluten formation, and makes it easier to knead.

 After the rest, add the salt and knead the dough until it's smooth and supple, though still somewhat soft and tacky.
 When fully kneaded, place the dough back in the bowl, cover, and let it rise for 1 hour.